krmiller678/VacationWeatherPlanner/README.md

 The program is designed to be intuitive and self-explanatory with directions provided within the program interface.
 Note that city_temperature was origininally 1 csv file but was split into 2 due to GitHub size upload limitations._**

+WARNING: don't run the program entirely in the terminal.
+The current version of main is referencing an older version of the program and only has 2 countries.